The real politics of type

 Serifs don’t belong to one political party

 Although the Virginia Tech study indicated that sans serifs are perceived to be more liberal than their serif counterparts, they’re actually used in similar quantities by both parties.
 According to data from the Center for American Politics and Design, 68% of Democrats and 62% of Republicans use sans serif typefaces.
 Not a major difference.
-According to Susan Merriam, co-founder of CAPD, stylistic choices within those classifications are often a better indicator of political persuasion.
+According to Susan Merriam, cofounder of CAPD, stylistic choices within those classifications are often a better indicator of political persuasion.

 Serifs are a marker of tradition and authority—for Republicans and Democrats

 Sure, serif fonts were rated as more conservative than sans serifs in the study.
 But as any political theorist will tell you, having a more conservative or liberal point of view doesn’t mean you’re automatically a card-carrying member of the Republican or Democratic party.
 That tracks here too.
 According to Merriam, if a candidate uses a serif typeface, that person might be trying to convey a sense of tradition and authority.
 Yes, those are common traits of Republican candidates.
 They’re also common traits of senior-ranking politicians.
-Merriam lists Diane Feinstein and Nancy Pelosi as two Democratic examples that use serifs.
+Merriam lists Dianne Feinstein and Nancy Pelosi as two Democratic examples that use serifs.
 Does that come as a surprise to anyone?

 Type weight is the more indicative factor

 So if both Republicans and Democrats use sans serifs in similar amounts, what is the differentiating factor?
 According to Merriam, it’s the weight of the typeface.
-Republican branding, as seen with Senator Kelly Loefler and President Trump, leans toward a very heavy weight sans serif.
-That’s as compared to thinner weight sans serifs, which are more likely to be used by a Democrat.
+Republican branding, as seen with Senator Kelly Loefler and President Trump, leans toward a very hefty-weight sans serif.
+That’s as compared to thinner-weight sans serifs, which are more likely to be used by a Democrat.
 (Merriam cites Lauren Underwood, Jamie Schoolcraft, and Zoe Lofgren’s logos from 2018 as examples.)

 And then there are all the outliers